mondragonsi/mondragonsi/README.md

-- 👋 Hi, I’m Bruno Mondragon, DBA SQL Server and DB2.
+- 👋 Hi, I’m Bruno Mondragon, Data Engineer, DBA SQL Server and DB2.

 <!---
 mondragonsi/mondragonsi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.